pact-foundation/pact-parser/README.md

 1. Simple json file parser that is able to respond to listed requests;
 2. Align with pact v.1.0 specification for requests parsing;
 3. Added possibility to specify port of the server at start-up;
+4. Update README with guide how to use the application.
+5. Introduce logging and log level control via command line arguments.